 5. Tweak Your Entire Career Focus or Direction

 It may be that the solution is more radical.
 If not just in a rut, it may very well be that you’ve grown out of the role you are currently playing.
 And that’s ok.

-If all else fails in the search to re-ignite the creative spark, explore different options and re-discover what you would like to be doing creatively – changing creative and work focus is a creativity process in itself.
+If all else fails in the search to re-ignite the creative spark, explore different options, and re-discover what you would like to be doing creatively – changing creative and work focus is a creative process in itself.